BTantillo/Social-Network-API-Challenge-18/README.md

 ## Walkthrough Video

-*This link will bring you to the walkthrough video *Video ran slightly longer than 5 minutes so it is split into two separate videos
+*This link will bring you to the walkthrough video
+<p>Video ran slightly longer than 5 minutes so it is split into two separate videos</p>